We give the lowdown on all the options, from breastfeeding and formula to starting solids and what to avoid.

 Congratulations on your new bundle of joy!
 Here’s where the fun starts: the constant cycle of eat, burp, poop, sleep, and repeat – with heaps of squishy cuddles in between, of course.

 Along with those come the questions regarding feeding.
 Should I nurse or bottle-feed?
 Can my baby have water?
-When should I start them on solids?
+When should I start them on solids (like finger food for baby) ?
 Puree or baby led weaning?
 These are just some of the big question marks I had during my early days of motherhood.
 To save you the hassle of Googling or asking ChatGPT, I wrote this feeding guide based on my experience as a mum-of-two (one of whom is about to turn one soon).
 This is for you, parents!

 The HoneyKids guide to feeding baby in the first year